Collection of Patient Information

 - Contribution of diagnostic imaging reports to your Australian Government “My Health Record” if you are participating and as controlled by you;

-- Referral to another medical practitioner or health care provider;
+- Referral to another medical practitioner or health care practitioner;

-- Referral to a hospital for treatment and/or advice;
+- Referral to a hospital for treatment and/or advice, with your consent;

 - Sending off specimens for analysis;